ultimate271/notes/dastoyevsky/brothers02.08.md

 has sent it to heal my vain soul.’
 And so we humbly thank you, honored guest!” and he made Fyodor Pavlovitch a low bow.

+#### Fyodor deflects the courtesy and continues slandering the Elders
 “Tut—tut—tut—sanctimoniousness and stock phrases!
 Old phrases and old gestures.
 The old lies and formal prostrations.
 We know all about them.
 A kiss on the lips and a dagger in the heart, as in Schiller’s _Robbers_.
 I